voxeet/comms-sdk-unreal/README.md

 ## Functions
 ### Set Token
 Initializes or refreshes the client access token.
 The function takes the token as a parameter and initializes the plugin unless already initialized.
-A successful initialization triggers the [On Initialized](#on-initialized) event.
+Successful initialization triggers the [On Initialized](#on-initialized) event.

 For quick testing, you can manually obtain a token from the [Dolby.io dashboard](https://dashboard.dolby.io/) and paste it directly into the node.